 This building was the first housing complex realized by MVRDV.
 The client, a large housing corporation, wanted 100 units for elderly people with a gallery-type circulation.
-The units however did not fit the site in an acceptable way, so MVRDV were invited to solve the problem.
-At the first meeting, a half joking solution whereby the houses that would not fit inside the gallery block were glued to the outer side of the volume drew attention.
-The client saw the potential and so MVRDV make it work.
+The units, however, did not fit the site in an acceptable way, so MVRDV were invited to solve the problem.
+At the first meeting, a half-joking solution whereby the houses that would not fit inside the gallery block were glued to the outer side of the volume drew attention.
+The client saw the potential and so MVRDV makes it work.

-J.A. van Eckprijs awarded by the BNA (Dutch Architects Association), first prize for the Wozoco project as the design that in the last 5 years has best integrated structure in a building, BNA, Amsterdam, 2000
+J.A. van Eckprijs awarded by the BNA (Dutch Architects Association), first prize for the Wozoco project as the design that in the last 5 years has the best-integrated structure in a building, BNA, Amsterdam, 2000

 Merkelbach Award from the Amsterdam Fund for the Art for WoZoCos, Amsterdam Osdorp, 1997

 Finalist for the VI Mies van der Rohe Award for European Architecture for WoZoCo, 1990

 WoZoCo is not a public building and therefore not open for visits.
 Your respect for the privacy of the residents is appreciated.

 Address: Reimerswaalstraat 1-A-1 to 1-M-10 & Ookmeerweg, Amsterdam-Osdorp.
 Busses 19 and 64